The impending tenant fee ban is officially coming into force on the 1st June.

 Agents are now challenged with the arduous task of making up the 20% in lost income.
 If you are running a letting agency there are different tactics you can put into action to mitigate the effects of the tenant fee ban:

 As a starting point, most companies will naturally be looking at economising their business, and technology offers a way to achieve this by improving efficiencies in the business and make savings.
 By automating all processes, letting agents will benefit from unnecessary manpower needed to run daily business operations.
 This will lead to additional time available to your team to focus on increasing your portfolio of clients and provide excellent service.

 Among the many other benefits, property technology aids smoother rental collection.
 Automated rent demands can be set up, ensuring you stay on top of rent arrears and never miss rental payments.

-There are many software on the market available to letting agents, and investing in a good property management platform will effectively improve business-wide productivity and profitability in the long-term.
+There are many softwares on the market available to letting agents, and investing in a good property management platform will effectively improve business-wide productivity and profitability in the long-term.

 Increase the range of services to your offering

 Rather than simply increasing landlord fees to recover lost income, adding new services to your current offering is a great way to attract new business leads.